RowinRuizendaal/Bloom/README.md

 Improvements:
 - speed
+- Render pages while being offline
+- Cache pages you've visited before
+- Update cache pages while there is new content

-Also this improves the UX a bit, because the speed of the app is improved by the service worker.
+Also this improves the UX a bit, because the speed of the app is improved by the service worker and the pages are still available even when the user has no internet connection.

 ### Features
 1. Install